The Iron Giant. Naima. Hollis Woods. Juan de Pareja.

 These are aspects of character we gather about Goldilocks as we read her story.
 As we trace these traits throughout the story.
 We stumble upon more evidence later on when Goldilocks undergoes a similar situation involving the beds of the bears.
 In the end, these traits seem to be ingrained in her personality and give us insight into who Goldilocks is as a whole character.

-The traits of Goldilocks are perse, but I think we’d all agree her actions at the home of the three bears are greedy and picky and selfish.
+The traits of Goldilocks are not necessarily pervasive, but I think we’d all agree her actions at the home of the three bears are greedy and picky and selfish.

 When it comes to character traits, literary characters truly are the sum of their actions.